The name of the company is Production Managers Forum CIC, referred to as ‘the PMF’ throughout this document.

 6. Constitution of the Committee

-All aspects of running the PMF will be governed and managed by a committee of no less than three individuals and no more than nine.
+All aspects of running the PMF will be governed and managed by a committee of no less than three individuals and no more than ten.
 The organisation will have at least the following officers:

 7. Appointment and election of the committee

-Peter Dean 3 years
+Peter Dean (Treasurer)

-Suzy Somerville 3 years
+Suzy Somerville (Secretary)

-- Committee members must be elected by a majority vote at a properly convened committee meeting and will serve for a term of three years.
+Additional committee members must be elected by a majority vote at a properly convened committee meeting and will serve for a term of three years.

 - Any PMF member can be appointed to the committee if the existing members deem them to be a fit and proper person for the role with the required skill and experience.